We may be missing the sun’s bold, warm rays right about now but this season’s trendiest drink is bright yellow and piping hot.

 If you’ve noticed sweaty runners milling about in cafes sipping hot, sunshine-coloured beverages, you should know: they might be onto something.
-The turmeric latte is the post-workout beverage of 2017.
 If you’re just hearing about it now, you’re arriving to the party right on time.
 It’s likely that your city’s trendiest cafes just started serving them and it will be years before they even approach done-to-death territory (pumpkin spice, we’re looking at you…).

 The health benefits of turmeric